PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 ```
 </div>

-If we take out the log messages and just look at the printed output of the tasks, you see they're executed in sequential order:
+If you take out the log messages and just look at the printed output of the tasks, you see they're executed in sequential order:

 <div class="terminal">
 ``` bash